will-ch-h/librepods-windowsfix/README.md

 - The Librepods project (https://github.com/kavishdevar/librepods)
 - Tblob18 (https://github.com/Tblob18/librepods-windows)

-This fork successfully allows for librepods to work on windows with the ability to change listening modes and more.
+This fork successfully allows for airpods to work on windows with the ability to change listening modes and more.

 Recomended for advanced/technical users only.
 A custom driver is utilized that has to be used in Windows Test mode.